 |Cy3 and FAM labeled||8 business days|

-*Estimated time from order confirmation to ship date from Austin, TX for orders confirmed by 2 pm CST.
+*Estimated time from order confirmation to ship date from Pleasanton, CA for orders to be confirmed by 2pm PST.
 Does not include time required for shipping (typically overnight for US and Canada deliveries, 2 days for Europe, 2-3 days elsewhere).

 Search More Than 200,000 Ambion siRNAs